 12. Mumawash Rubyan or Murabyan

-And another rice-based seafood dish, murabyan, is loaded with locally-sourced shrimp.
+And another rice-based seafood dish, Murabyan, is loaded with locally-sourced shrimp.
 It features a flavorful entrée of sautéed dried black lime, or loomi, onions, coriander, and turmeric.

 Murabyan is a rich seafood dish consisting of either fresh or dried shrimps mashed and cooked with mung beans or lentils, and tomatoes, and seasoned with various spices such as cloves, bay leaves, and cardamom pods.

 Generally, this delicious dish is paired with rice and dakoos, making it an authentic Kuwaiti delicacy.
 It is garnished with fresh herbs, giving it an aromatic fragrance.
-The process of drying fish and shrimp in Kuwait is an old tradition rooted in the earliest settlers, when what was caught in season was preserved to last the whole year.
+The process of drying fish and shrimp in Kuwait is an old tradition rooted in the earliest settlers, when what was caught in the season was preserved to last the whole year.

 In Kuwait, a bowl of hummus and a pizza converge in a single dish.
 Although shawarma now has international stardom, it is an original Arabic fast food.

 Local food outlets serve this delicacy with two types of meat: chicken or lamb.
-The thinly-sliced meat is wrapped in a large piece of flatbread with turshi, or pickled cucumber, carrot or turnip, and salad.
+The thinly-sliced meat is wrapped in a large piece of flatbread with turshi, or pickled cucumber, carrot, or turnip, and salad.
 The meat is grilled vertically on separate rotating skewers.
-Diners can dive in a plate of shawarma or a wrap coupled with fries, tabouleh, tomatoes and onions, plus mayonnaise and ketchup.
+Diners can dive in a plate of shawarma or a wrap coupled with fries, tabouleh, tomatoes, and onions, plus mayonnaise and ketchup.